Slinza/gas_io/README.md

 # GasIO

-GasIO is an open-source Flutter application designed to help you easily record car refuels and track fuel consumption statistics.
+GasIO is a free and open-source Flutter application designed to help you easily record car refuels and track fuel consumption statistics.
 This prototype serves as a foundational project for developers interested in enhancing its features and functionality.

 ## Features